Staff Profile

 My PhD thesis, which was completed at SOAS University of London, was awarded the 2019 Michael Nicholson Thesis Prize by the British International Studies Association, the Shirin M Rai Prize in International Relations by the Political Studies Association, and was joint runner-up in the British Society for Middle Eastern Studies' Leigh Douglas Memorial Prize.
 It gave an ethnographic account of the governance of refugee men in Za'tari Refugee Camp in Jordan, and was funded by an ESRC Doctoral Studentship.

-I am currently working on a book manuscript on the position of refugee men and masculinities within humanitarianism, and undertaking work as part of EU Horizon2020 Project ASILE, which studies the interactions between emerging international protection systems and the United Nations Global Compact for Refugees (UN GCR).
-Within this project, my research is centred on questions of refugee status, rights, and vulnerability, with a focus on Jordan.
-In the future, I plan to continue my investigations into different aspects of gender and sexuality in humanitarian work in the Arab world.
+I am currently working on a book manuscript on the masculinities of humanitarianism, and from 2019-2024 have been undertaking work as part of EU Horizon2020 Project ASILE, which studies the interactions between emerging international protection systems and the United Nations Global Compact for Refugees (UN GCR).

 Prior to arriving at Newcastle, at SOAS University of London I taught on courses including International Politics of Human Rights, Introduction to International Relations, and Government and Politics of the Middle East.
 At the University of Freiburg, I designed and convened a new course entitled Critical International Relations: Feminist, Postcolonial and Indigenous Perspectives.
 I have also supervised undergraduate and postgraduate dissertations on diverse topics including volunteer humanitarianism in Calais, human rights work in Palestine, decolonial approaches to development, authoritarianism in Turkey, and refugee politics in Lebanon.